-Selena Gomez Faces Huge Backlash For Joining Woody Allen Film Despite Sexual Abuse Allegations Against Him
+Selena Gomez Faces Huge Backlash For Joining Woody Allen Film, Despite Sexual Abuse Allegations Against Him

 Selena Gomez has signed on to star in an upcoming Woody Allen film.
 Variety reports that Gomez is expected to appear alongside actors Elle Fanning and Timothée Chalamet in Allen’s currently unnamed project.
-But her decision is raising some concern because Woody Allen has long been accused of sexually abusing his then adopted daughter, Dylan Farrow.
+But her decision is raising some concern because Woody Allen has long been accused of sexually abusing his then-adopted daughter, Dylan Farrow.

 A lot of this concern was raised on social media when the news of her casting was announced.